According to the National Institutes of Health, you have this eating disorder if you do the following at least twice a week for 3 months:

 You “purge.”
 After a binge, you try to prevent gaining weight from all the food you just ate.
 You might make yourself vomit or take laxatives, diuretics, enemas, or other medications.
 You also might use fasting or too much exercise as part of this harmful strategy.

-Your thoughts about body weight and shape dominate how you feel overall.
+If you have bulimia, your thoughts about your body are distorted.
+Your thoughts about body weight and shape determine how you feel overall.

-If you have bulimia, you probably share some common feelings that people with anorexia may have.
+You probably share some common feelings that people with anorexia may have.
 For example, you may fear gaining weight, and always want to lose weight.
-However, bulimics tend not to be as concerned about their weight as anorexics are.
+But people with bulimia tend not to be as concerned about their weight as those with anorexia.